Assembling Terrania Cycle Glossary

 Silver Tree (Argentum Arbor): an underground tradition of gnosis that constitutes the original source of human religion.

-Six Roots: a discipline developed by Mariam Najjar, Simeon Mackenzie, and others for strengthening the imagination.
+Six Roots: an interior psychospiritual discipline developed by Mariam Najjar, Simeon Mackenzie, and others for strengthening the imagination.
+Steps include clearing, amending, planting, mulching, watering, and harvesting.
+Evolved by Brenda Espuma into the Seven Roots by adding another step: enjoying.

 SMOKE: Suppressive Materialism and Obtrusive Knowability Enforcement: a continental agency for suppressing forbidden imaginings and cultural flowerings of creativity.